 For the most part, I like software updates and the new features they bring.
 The problem is when companies change the location of existing features.
 This was the case when a reader asked me, “where is the message options command in Outlook?”
-It is now buried, but you can bring it and other commands to the forefront by using the Outlook Quick Access toolbar.
+It is now buried, but you can bring other commands to the forefront by using the Outlook Quick Access toolbar.

 For me, this is too many steps.
 Remember, I’m the type of person who tries to save keystrokes using features like Outlook Quick Parts and Outlook keyboard shortcuts.
 The good news is Outlook has a feature called the Quick Access Toolbar that solves this problem.
 If you’re not familiar with this toolbar, it resides in the top left corner just above the ribbon.
 You can add just about any Outlook command to this tiny toolbar, whether they be frequently used commands or ones buried deep within the program.